AntirWiki/Antir/content/Miscellanious/Groups/Adventurer.md

 # Gallery
 ![[ValentineParty.png|400]]
-^Guild founders Rosaline and Kastenia Valentine with their companions, often seen as the first modern adventuring party.
+^Guild founders Kastenia and Rosaline Valentine with their companions Darien and Luna, often seen as the first modern adventuring party.